 Remember, your customers are humans working with weird bosses, kids that lick their shoes, and have interesting talents such as singing in an all-female pirate band (ps – these are all REAL examples from people I know).

 When you open up to your customers or buyers as their very human peers and stop thinking of selling as manipulation based upon technique, you’ll see a very different relationship based on mutual respect and some level of understanding.

 Until next time, stop hoping and start SELLING!

 PS – What’s the best sales blooper story you have?
-Comment below and we’ll tell you if we share it on The SellOut Show!
+Comment below and we might share the lessons learned in a future blog post!